google/flax/docs_nnx/guides/filters_guide.md

 print(f'{special_params = }')
 ```

-Reversing the order will make sure that the `SpecialParam` are captured first
+And reversing the order will ensure that the `SpecialParam` are captured first:

 ```{code-cell} ipython3
 graphdef, special_params, params = split(bar, SpecialParam, nnx.Param) # correct!